-The Matrix: Conversations and Transformations is a video podcast from the Critical Theory & Social Justice department at Occidental College.
+A weekly video podcast series from the Critical Theory & Social Justice department at Occidental College in Los Angeles.

-The show takes up pressing issues and seeks to connect our community with experts, scholars, artists, and activists who are changing our world for the better.
+The Matrix connects our community with experts, scholars, artists, and activists who are changing our world for the better.

 Upcoming Events are Listed Below with their Zoom Registration links